 Truth: If you throw undergarments into the washing machine, they’re likely to get tangled and stretched out, and lace detail can fray from rubbing against other clothes.
 But hand washing isn’t the only solution.

 The right way: Use a mesh laundry bag to protect bras and delicate lingerie in the wash cycle, and hang dry after.
 Yes, it’s that easy.

 Myth: Silk blouses are dry clean only.

-The right way: Fill a clean sink with lukewarm or cold water and a small amount of delicate-friendly liquid detergent, like Ariel Regular Washing Liquid.
+The right way: Fill a clean sink with lukewarm or cold water and a small amount of delicate-friendly liquid detergent.
 Lightly agitate for three to five minutes, rinse well, and dry flat.